yashsharma228/yashsharma228/README.md

 - 👋 Hi, I’m @yashsharma228
-- 👀 I’m interested in Web Development ( Frontend )and Salesforce Development.
+- 👀 I’m interested in Frontend Web Development .
-- 🌱 I’m currently learning Web Development and I also have Interest and basic knowledge in Salesforce Development.
+- 🌱 I’m currently learning more about Web Development .
-- 💞️ I’m looking to collaborate on projects that involve web development and Salesforce customization.
+- 💞️ I’m looking to collaborate on projects that involve web development.
 I'm particularly interested in opportunities that allow me to Contribute to Open Source and excited to work on web applications that focus on user experience, responsive design, and innovative features and I'm always looking to expand my knowledge and skills.
 - 📫 How to reach me via :
 - Email : yashsharma4841@gmail.com
 - Trailhead : https://trailblazer.me/id/ysharma254